-Raw dog food diet is taking the canine owner community by a storm.
+The raw dog food diet is taking the canine owner community by storm.
 The notion that our dog has come from wolves.
 And wolves only eat all raw diet.
-Seems to be the right way forward.
+It seems to be the right way forward.

 Yet, some Veterinary societies do not agree with this.
-Saying that the RAW diet will not be enough nutrients to a dog and can give health issues to the dogs family.
+These groups argue that the RAW diet will not be enough nutrients for a dog and can give health issues to the dog’s family.

-There is a lot of tension between a dog owner and veterinarians when an all raw food diet for a dog is brought up.
+There is a lot of tension between a dog owner and veterinarians when an all raw food diet is brought up.

 One of the reasons for the difference in opinions is that there is not much research on the topic.